 [Originally published October 18, 2018]

 On the shores of Lake Michigan in Sheboygan County, Kohler-Andrae State Park – also known as Terry Andrae or “the Dunes” — is peaceful and glorious on a windswept October morning.
-An RV and a couple of cars pull into the visitors center parking lot, where I sit crammed into the front seat of Mary Faydash’s Mini Cooper taking notes.
+An RV and a couple of cars pull into the visitors center parking lot, where I sit jammed into the front seat of Mary Faydash’s Mini Cooper taking notes.
 The tourists have big smiles on their faces.
 The air temperature is around fifty degrees, but these people are nature lovers.
 They’re here for the beauty.

-I wonder how park visitors will react when the they pass a 22,500 sq. ft. golf-course maintenance facility on their way into Terry Andrae?
+I wonder how park visitors will react when they must pass a 22,500 sq. ft. golf-course maintenance facility on their way into Terry Andrae?
 Or when the quiet stretch of road bounded by wetlands that now leads into the park becomes a busy rotary?